gavinlyonsrepo/raspberrypi_tempmon/README.md

 3. libnotify-bin - Version 0.7.6-2 - sends desktop notifications to a notification daemon.
 [libnotify](http://manpages.ubuntu.com/manpages/artful/man1/notify-send.1.html)
-Optional, This is only needed if using the -n option which uses the notify-send command.
+Optional, This is **ONLY** needed if using the -n option which uses the notify-send command.

 ```sh
 $ sudo apt install libnotify-bin